latchbio/latch/docs/source/basics/defining_environment.md

 <br />

 ### R Packages
-A local R environment will be created using the `environment.R` script.
-This script should include all the R installs needed to run relevant R scripts in the workflow.
+A local R environment will be created using an `environment.R` script.
+This script should include all the R packages needed to run the relevant R scripts in a workflow.
 R 4.0 is the default version.

 <details>
 <summary>Example File</summary>